ING: Pressure to reduce Russian gas dependence builds – but there’s no silver bullet for sectors

 Of the countries we have examined, Italy and Germany are the most dependent on Russian gas.
 Countries like Portugal, Spain and France are the least dependent on Russian gas.

 And some countries are already taking big steps to become less dependent on Russian gas.
-Poland, for example, will not extend its long-term contract with Gazprom of about 10 billion cubic meters (bcm) gas by the end of this year.
+Poland, for example, will not extend its long-term contract with Gazprom of about 10bn cubic metres gas by the end of this year.
 From 2023 it will substitute Russian gas with gas from Norway through the Baltic Pipe that will be completed this year and with more LNG as the capacity of its LNG terminal will be increased next year.

 How corporate decision-makers in different sectors can save gas